Google Wallet: Supported public transport systems

 Due to the open nature of the Android platform, some transit cards are only available through other Android-based mobile wallets or via their own apps (e.g. Navigo for Samsung Wallet or TAP for Android).
-Transit cards that support direct provisioning can be issued within the Google Wallet app itself, without needing to download a separate third party application.
+Transit cards that support direct provisioning can be issued within the Google Wallet app itself, without needing to access a separate third party application or website.
 Some public transport systems listed here support skipping verification with Google Pay on Android and Wear OS, wherein the only requirement for transmitting a payment or transit card is for the device to be on (for phones), or further have the device unlocked (for watches.)
 This is not supported on Google Wallet for Fitbit OS, however.
 Users with Fitbit watches must open the Wallet app time each time they scan their fare payment method (except FeliCa-based fare methods).

-All FeliCa-based cards require separate apps to be used and managed by Wallet.
+All FeliCa-based cards require separate middleware apps to be used and managed by Wallet.
 Suica and PASMO require the Osaifu-Keitai app, and Octopus requires the Octopus app.
 All these cards are region-locked and cannot be added by foreign tourists.

 Transit Insight cards are passes that can be linked to one payment card in a user's Wallet.
 Similarly to a transit card, it will keep track of rides made on the system and offer fare caps.
 However, there is no standalone balance.
 All funds are pulled directly from the linked payment card.